mrismanaziz/Reforestation/README.md

-## Geology rocks, but Geography is where it's at!
+## How do locomotives know where they're going?
+Lots of training